tamimhasan9607/VicHealth-Virtual-Reality-Project/README.md

 # VicHealth-Virtual-Reality-Project
 An immersive educational VR experience developed to raise awareness about vaping using Meta Quest 3, Unity, and Blender.

+In this modern world, vaping is a serious problem which is not considered as big a problem as smoking.
+Vapes do not display warning signs like cigarette packages do.
+These vapes look cool and colourful, which appeals to the younger generation.
+Many people do not perceive them as being as harmful as cigarettes.
+To counter this problem, a solution has been created for young adults: a virtual reality application designed for Meta Quest 3.
+It is an engaging VR application that creates awareness among young adults about vaping.
+It provides an immersive experience of a vape world, showing how vaping can impact the human body without making users feel bored, while educating them.
+This application was created using the Unity Engine, assets from the Meta Asset Store, and custom 3D models created in Blender.
+It is able to provide a great, engaging, and immersive experience to raise awareness about vaping.